robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She hadn’t only been thinking about Roger.

-The words—and her face—played in a loop as we drove along windswept, almost empty streets in the failing light.
+The words — and her face — played in a loop as we drove along windswept, almost empty streets in the failing light.

 I had been puzzled about something for the past week or so: Roger’s vanishing act made no bloody sense.
 Men like Roger did not usually vanish because they had learned a lesson.
 They vanished because they had found another door.
 I knew Roger.
 He was tenacious.